 A lot of attention is paid to behavioural enrichment in the Program.
 All enclosures include some form of enrichment for the animals such as trees to climb, for use as a scratching post or to provide shade.
 Some have dens, ramps or other heavy duty toys designed to withstand play by a lion.
 Additional stimuli is also regularly provided such as blood and meat frozen in ice blocks for them to lick, or the dung of species found in the Park to sniff and roll in.

-As at 24th February 2015 a total of 137 lions of differing ages were being held in enclosures within the program:
+As at 10th August 2015 a total of 137 lions (including 3 owned by ALERT) of differing ages were being held in enclosures within the program:

 An ongoing program to upgrade facilities exists building larger and more complex enclosures as funds become available.